Book Review: A Brief History of Creation

 No scientific quandary is as confounding, controversial or important as the question of how life began, argue journalist Mesler and geochemist Cleaves.
 “It touches upon not only how we came to be, but why we came to be,” they write.
 “It is, in a sense, the ultimate question.”
 Here the authors chronicle the historical quest to understand how life arose from nonlife, from Aristotle's theory of the “spontaneous generation” of life, to Charles Darwin's 19th-century musing on the origin occurring “in some warm little pond,” to the latest modern-day research on the “LUCA,” or last universal common ancestor.
 They find that the scientific understanding of life itself has advanced considerably over the years but that the fundamental event that began it some four billion years ago is just as much a mystery as it ever has been.

-Clara Moskowitz is a senior editor at Scientific American, where she covers astronomy, space, physics and mathematics.
-She has been at Scientific American for a decade; previously she worked at Space.com.
-Moskowitz has reported live from rocket launches, space shuttle liftoffs and landings, suborbital spaceflight training, mountaintop observatories and more.
-She has a bachelor's degree in astronomy and physics from Wesleyan University and a graduate degree in science communication from the University of California, Santa Cruz.
+Clara Moskowitz is chief of reporters at Scientific American, where she covers astronomy, space, physics and mathematics.
+She has been at Scientific American for more than a decade; previously she worked at Space.com.
+Moskowitz has reported live from rocket launches, space shuttle liftoffs and landings, suborbital spaceflight training, mountaintop observatories, and more.
+She has a bachelor’s degree in astronomy and physics from Wesleyan University and a graduate degree in science communication from the University of California, Santa Cruz.

 More by Clara Moskowitz

-Scientific American Magazine Vol 314 Issue 1This article was originally published with the title “Book Review: A Brief History of Creation” in Scientific American Magazine Vol. 314 No. 1 (), p.
+Scientific American Magazine Vol 314 Issue 1This article was published with the title “Book Review: A Brief History of Creation” in Scientific American Magazine Vol. 314 No. 1 (), p.
 74

 doi:10.1038/scientificamerican0116-74c